vankor/self-driving-car/CarND-Vehicle-detection/README.md

 and color histogram features were being tried but they dont give significant impact to performance.
 That's why only HOG features were being used for SVM model input.
 Pls see section 3 in pipeline.py file.
 Accuracy of final trained model is about 98.5%.
-Sounds good
+Sounds good.

 ### Sliding Window Search